Audrew36/suckless/README.md

 For debian based systems, please watch tutorials on how to setup .xinitrc with "exec dwm"
 ### Installation

-You most probably will need "sudo apt-get install -y libxinerama-dev" and "sudo apt install libxft-dev"
+You most probably will need "sudo apt-get install -y libxinerama-dev" and "sudo apt install libxft-dev"  "sudo apt-get install gnome-screenshot"

 Most usually dwm directory is in ~/.config/suckless/ directory